-- The Board of Directors and the committees of the Board of Directors: Composition, Function and Powers. - Directors: Performance and contribution, expressly including the adequacy of the performance and contribution of: i) each director on the Board of Directors and on the committees of the Board of Directors, ii) the Chairman of the Board, iii) the Chairman of the committees, and iv) the lead independent director. - Suggestions and comments.
+- The Board of Directors and the committees of the Board of Directors: Composition, Function and Powers. - Directors: Performance and contribution, expressly including the adequacy of the performance and contribution of: i) each director on the Board of Directors and on the committees of the Board of Directors, ii) the Chairman of the Board, iii) the Chairmen of the committees, and iv) the lead independent director. - Follow-up of the Action Plan resulting from the evaluation for year 2021. - Suggestions and comments.